-So long as you receive a grade of B- or higher, this course counts as 25% of the credits needed for the undergraduate certificate: Meteorology and Climatology, or 33% of the credits needed for the graduate certificate Applied Atmospheric Science.
-If you are interested in pursuing the certificate, you can apply by going to https://admissions.ufl.edu/apply/more and scrolling to the section for CERTIFICATE.
-There is no charge to apply if you are already a UF student.
-If you have applied but don't see that you are enrolled in the certificate in your degree audit, please email me as the Certificate Coordinator so I can check into the problem.
-I have uploaded fliers to Canvas that list all certificate courses.
+So long as you receive a grade of B- or higher, this course counts as 33% of the credits needed for the graduate certificate Applied Atmospheric Science.
+If you are interested in pursuing the certificate, you can apply by going to http://admissions.ufl.edu/start.html and scrolling down to the section for CERTIFICATE.
+There is no

 Disclaimer: This syllabus represents my current plans and objectives.
 As we go through the semester, those plans may need to change to enhance the class learning opportunity.
 Such changes, communicated clearly, are not unusual and should be expected.